-Figure 7A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Potchefstroom, JB Marks District (A) Rustenberg, Bojanala District (B), and City of Matlosana, Northwest Province during epidemiological weeks 1, 2021 to 16, 2022.
+Figure 7A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Potchefstroom, JB Marks District (A) Rustenberg, Bojanala District (B), and City of Matlosana, Northwest Province during epidemiological weeks 1, 2021 to 18, 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

 In JB Marks, the levels in Potchefstroom decreased from 2log copies/ml in week 14 to 1 logcopy/ml in week 15.
 However, two successive increases were observed weeks 15 and 16 at Rustenburg WWTP in Bojanala sub-district.
+More recent results are required in these areas.
 The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.